AdobeDocs/audience-manager.en/help/using/features/global-data-sources.md

 >[!IMPORTANT]
 >
 >When sending data to Audience Manager using a global device ID, make sure to use the corresponding data source for the device ID in question.
-Example: to import data for Apple IDFA, use the data source ID 20915.
+Example: to import data for [!DNL Apple IDFA], use the data source ID 20915.

 ## Limitations

-On devices running iOS and Android operating systems, only native applications can retrieve and use device advertising IDs (DAIDs).
+On devices running [!DNL iOS] and [!DNL Android] operating systems, only native applications can retrieve and use device advertising IDs ([!UICONTROL DAID]s).
 Web applications running in mobile browsers do not have access to device advertising IDs.

 ## Global Device ID Validation

-Audience Manager validates the device advertising IDs (DAID) imported by customers, based on their format, to ensure they match the standard format outlined by device manufacturers.
+Audience Manager validates the device advertising IDs ([!UICONTROL DAID]) imported by customers, based on their format, to ensure they match the standard format outlined by device manufacturers.
 See [Index of IDs in Audience Manager](../reference/ids-in-aam.md) for a detailed mapping of device advertising IDs to global data sources and the proper format for each ID.
 Make sure you are importing device IDs in the correct format, based on the device type.
 Audience Manager rejects device IDs that do not meet the proper format and returns an error message to indicate the ID was rejected.

 * Error messaging for batch data transfers is outlined here: [Onboarding Status Report Terms and Definitions](../reporting/onboarding-status-report.md#reference_2667529DB42D4DE5856F84EA1EB9A911).
 * Error messaging for real-time data transfers is outlined here: [DCS Error Codes, Messages, and Examples](../api/dcs-intro/dcs-api-reference/dcs-error-codes.md).